 We modified the "chicken tractor" slightly for the colder months by giving it a wooden floor and ceiling, but we left the two sides open to ensure good ventilation.
 To prevent drafts in the coop, we covered the sides and top with a heavy doubled-up tarp and surrounded the coop with big sheets of plywood.
 It is not the most beautiful chicken coop at this point (and we have a privacy fence so the neighbors don't complain), but it has served to keep Twink and Moo alive and well throughout the storms.
 I throw new pine chips (our "litter" of choice) over any wet spots or poo daily and replace the old chips every week or so.

-(From left to right) Moo and Twink enjoying their cozy coop,
+(From left to right) Moo and Twink enjoying their cozy coop, but perhaps not the flash on my camera! |

 We also let the chickens free range all day just as we did in the warmer months, always checking to make sure they make it back inside the coop before falling asleep!
 (We have had to move Moo a couple times when she's dozed off outside; she's not a very big fan but I'm sure she'd thank us if she could!)